shred/rejuvenator-bom/content/index.md

 ## Parceiro

-If your Amiga 1000 is equipped with a *Parceiro* by David Dunklee, you need patched JED files for the GALs U29 and U31, and add an additional bodge wire to the Rejuvenator.
+If your Amiga 1000 is equipped with a *Parceiro* by David Dunklee, you need patched JED files for the GALs U29 and U31, and add a bodge wire to the Rejuvenator.
 Please contact David for more information.

 ## Disclaimer